Navillus-BV/sarahsu-co/src/data/pages/home.md

   title: Anything is Possible.
   subtitle: What to Expect
   ctas:
-  - url: /cal/intro-chat
+  - url: "/cal/intro-chat"
     text: Let's Chat
+  content: |-
-  content: "My promise to you is an open space to discuss **what matters most to you**
+    My promise to you is an open space to discuss **what matters most to you** and discover potential paths forward - This could be something like...

-    and discover potential paths forward - This could be something like... \n\n* Determining what to do next in your career and life\n* Navigating tricky interpersonal situations\n* Building out communications and presentations\n* Designing engaging in-person and virtual events\n* Or even just getting a little pick-me-up on a tough day\n\nI'm not a coach and you're not a client - We are **creative partners exploring what's possible together** in the pursuit of lives well-lived.\n\nEvery conversation is different, because we are always changing - but you can generally expect **kindness, attention, and genuine interest in you** and your aspirations.
-Where we go from there is always an adventure!"
+    * Determining what to do next in your career and life
+    * Navigating tricky interpersonal situations
+    * Building out communications and presentations
+    * Designing engaging in-person and virtual events
+    * Or even just getting a little pick-me-up on a tough day

+    I'm not a coach and you're not a client - We're **creative partners exploring what's possible together** in the pursuit of lives well-lived.

+    Every conversation is different, because we are always changing - but you can generally expect **kindness, attention, and genuine interest in you** and your aspirations.
+Where we go from there is always an adventure!
 href: "/"

 ---